dummy-dumb-dumb/dummy-dumb-dumb.github.io/_posts/2024-11-22-paper-review.md

         - GoogLeNet: top performing entry of the ILSVRC-2014 classification task
         - Both are based on very deep ConvNets (22 weight layers) & small conv filters (GoolLeNet used 3 x 3, 1 x 1, 5 x 5)
         - GoogLeNet’s network topology is more complex & spatial resolution of the feature maps is reduced more aggressively in the 1st layers to decrease the amount of computation
-        - VGGNet is outperforming GoogLeNet in terms of single-net classification accuracy ㅋㅋㅋ
+        - VGGNet is outperforming GoogLeNet in terms of single-net classification accuracy

 ---